-For the purpose of this policy, jewelry refers to rings, earrings, necklaces, bracelets, wristwatches, and tie tacks or tie bars.
+For the purpose of this policy, jewelry refers to rings, earrings, nose rings, necklaces, bracelets, wristwatches, and tie tacks or tie bars.
 Jewelry shall present a professional image and may not create a safety concern for the department member or others.
 Jewelry that depicts racial, sexual, discriminatory, gang-related, or obscene language is not allowed.

-- (a) Necklaces shall not be visible above the shirt collar. - (b) Earrings shall be small and worn only in or on the earlobe. - (c) One ring or ring set may be worn on each hand of the department member.
-No rings should be of the type that would cut or pose an unreasonable safety risk to the member or others during a physical altercation, if the member is assigned to a position where that may occur. - (d) One small bracelet, including a bracelet identifying a medical condition, may be worn on one arm. - (e) Wristwatches shall be conservative and present a professional image. - (f) Tie tacks or tie bars worn with civilian attire shall be conservative and present a professional image.
+- (a) Necklaces shall not be visible above the shirt collar. - (b) Earrings shall be small and worn only in or on the earlobe.
+One small nose ring may be worn in or on one nostril. - (c) One ring or ring set may be worn on each hand of the department member.
+No rings should be of the type that would cut or pose an unreasonable safety risk to the member or others during a physical altercation, if the member is assigned to a position where that may occur. - (d) One small bracelet, including a bracelet identifying a medical condition, may be worn on one arm. - (e) Wristwatches shall be conservative and present a professional image.

+(f) Tie tacks or tie bars worn with civilian attire shall be conservative and present a professional image.